Thinking of

 Electric vehicle news

-New!
 Financing for residential electric vehicle chargers

 Bank of America is now offering consumers the option to finance a home EV charger along with their electric vehicle loan.